LINCOLN COUNTY RURAL WATER SYSTEM, INC.

 F. The System may impose such restrictions on the use of water as may be deemed necessary and in the best interest of the System, and the determination by the System of such restrictions shall be conclusive as to all parties.
 A watering ban goes into effect automatically at such time as deemed necessary by the System.
 In addition, the Manager may impose such restrictions on the use of water as may be deemed necessary and in the best interest of the System and the determination by the Manager shall be conclusive to all parties.
 A watering ban goes into effect immediately t such time as deemed necessary by the Manager.

 G. LCRWS does not allow structures to be placed or constructed over water mainlines or water service lines owned by the water system.
 Prior written permission must be granted by the System manager before the member builds over or near water lines.
-If a structure is placed or constructed over a water line the water system may require a meter pit to be installed at a location determined by the System manager.
+If a structure is placed or planned to be placed or constructed over a water line or within 20 feet of a water line, the water system manager may require a meter pit to be installed at a location determined by the System manager.

 5. WATER USER’S RESPONSIBILITY